ldtteam/MinecoloniesWiki/source/items/buildtool.md

 </div>

 <br>
-The build tool is *THE* most important tool you will need for the entire mod!
-With the build tool, you can place all the buildings, worker huts, and even even any structure scanned by you (see [Schematics](../../source/tutorials/schematics)) perfectly.
+The building tool is *THE* most important tool you will need for the entire mod!
+With the building tool, you can place all the buildings, worker huts, and even even any structure scanned by you (see [Schematics](../../source/tutorials/schematics)) perfectly.
 The possibilities are endless!
 Watch a short video of how it works here:
 <br><br>

 <p class="h4"><a id="build_tool">Build Tool Video</a></p>